3scale-ops/basereconciler/README.md

 	// copy of the context that includes the logger so it's easily passed around to other functions. ctx, logger := r.Logger(ctx, "guestbook", req.NamespacedName)

-	// GetInstance will take care of retrieveing the custom resoure from the API.
+	// ManageResourceLifecycle will take care of retrieving the custom resoure from the API.
 It is also in charge of the resource
-	// finalization logic if there is one.
+	// lifecycle: initialization and finalization logic.
 In this example, we are configuring a finalizer in our custom resource and passing
 	// a finalization function that will casuse a log line to show when the resource is being deleted. guestbook := &webappv1.Guestbook{}
-	result := r.GetInstance(ctx, req, guestbook, util.Pointer("guestbook-finalizer"), func() { logger.Info("finalizing resource") })
+	result := r.ManageResourceLifecycle(ctx, req, guestbook,
+		reconciler.WithFinalizer("guestbook-finalizer"),
+		reconciler.WithFinalizationFunc(
+			func(context.Context, client.Client) error {
+				logger.Info("finalizing resource")
+				return nil
+			}),
+	)
-	if result.IsReturnAndRequeue() {
+	if result.ShouldReturn() {
 		return result.Values()
 	}